Sharpie/RTikZDevice/README.md

   - The tikzDevice no longer produces output for plots that are completely empty.

+  - The `tikz` option `footer` now works as described by the documentation.
+    Previously, it had no effect.

 #### Behind the Scenes

   - The tikzDevice now requires R 2.12.0 or later.